RamosQuim/CMSC124_Laboratory_Project/README.md

-# # TayLOL Shesh: A LOLCode Interpreter
+## TayLOL Sheesh: A LOLCode Interpreter

 ## Program Description
 An interpreter for the LOLCode Programming Language using Python Programming Language.
 More information regarding LOLCode can be found on the following: